bedlamlabs/dixie/README.md

 # Dixie

-DOM-level CLI browser for AI agents.
-Render pages, query elements, run tests, capture network activity — all without a real browser.
+Most browsers are designed for humans.

+Dixie is a browser designed for agents.

+Dixie is a DOM-level CLI browser that renders web pages, executes scripts, and exposes the entire page as structured data agents can query, test, and manipulate.
-Dixie builds a complete browser environment from scratch: DOM tree, CSS selectors, events, forms, observers, timers, fetch, storage, and navigation.
+Instead of automating a real browser, Dixie implements the browser environment itself — including the DOM tree, CSS selector engine, events, forms, observers, timers, fetch, storage, and navigation.

+This allows agents to:
+- render pages
+- query elements
+- simulate interactions
+- capture network activity
+- run test scripts
+- analyze structure and accessibility

+All from a fast, deterministic CLI environment.
 No Chromium.
 No jsdom.
+No browser automation layer.
-No happy-dom.
-Just a fast, predictable DOM engine that agents can drive programmatically.
+Just a programmable DOM engine built for machines.

 ## What Dixie Does